Senator: Chief had no radio during Uvalde school shooting - NewsBreak

 Authorities have not said how other law enforcement officials were communicating with Arredondo on the scene.
 Arredondo heads the district’s small department and was in charge of the multi-agency response to the shooting.

-Arredondo has not responded to multiple interview requests from AP since the attack, including a telephone message left with the school district police Friday.
+Arredondo has not responded to multiple interview requests from AP since the attack, including a telephone message left with the school district police Friday.1 dead in officer-involved shooting in Lexington Co.

 Focus has turned to the chief in recent days after Steven McCraw, the head of the Texas Department of Public Safety, said Arredondo believed the active shooting had turned into a hostage situation, and that he made the “wrong decision” to not order officers to breach the classroom more quickly to confront the gunman.